BlueStaggo/moderner-beta/FULL-CHANGELOGS.md

 ## Fixes
 - Fixed issues with the Blueprint mod.
-- Fixed biome color overrides not appearing for climatic biome providers when Sodium is enabled.
+- Fixed biome color overrides not appearing for climatic biome providers with Sodium and other rendering mods.

 # 3.1.1